What is anger?

-Anger is an emotion, not a mental illness, though it does feature as an early and significant symptom of a range of mental health conditions, such as depression and borderline personality disorder.
+Anger is a normal human emotion, not a mental illness, though it does feature as an early and significant symptom of a range of mental health conditions, such as depression and borderline personality disorder.
 It’s a natural response to some events - such as being insulted or attacked - and it often involves a sudden burst of feeling, which then passes, though some are left with residue feelings which could range from humiliation to resentment.
 The range of expressions can vary due to a number of factors - everything from how you were raised, what else is going on in your life at the time, whether you’re hungry or tired - but for some people angry and aggressive behaviour becomes so much a part of their lives it causes real problems for relationships, work and health.

 When something makes you angry, the hormone adrenalin floods through your body to prepare your body for ‘fight or flight’, making your feel strong and energetic.
 Letting your body express this energy may feel good for you, but it doesn’t always have the results that you might want.

 In extreme cases anger can escalate into violence, as your rational thinking is overcome by the strong emotion.
 There is a high chance of frightening other people – especially children – if it develops into rage.
 This highly increases the chance of a bad outcome, such as someone being hurt or the police becoming involved.

 First of all, look out for the things that might trigger you to lose your temper.
 Is it one specific situation, or with one person?
 Is it when you feel you have no power over the situation?
 Recognising patterns can be very useful as it can help you either avoid them, or to prepare in some way for the possibility of a passionate response.
 If you cannot see a pattern because anger has become so common, see below